therealssj/blog/content/development-updates/Development Update 59.md

 Skycoin recovers from an attack on the network by identification of the attacking nodes and users collectively kicking them off or marginalizing the influence of the attacking nodes.
 The kicking of bad nodes off the network can be done by hand or it can be automated if it can be done safety.
 This incremental checkpointing system even if it is not used to prevent attacks that would revert previously executed transactions, may be useful for automatically identifying the bad nodes.

 This has to be worked through very carefully to ensure that it would not introduce any edge cases, so will be something we look at for the second generation consensus algorithm implementation.
-I dont think there is time to fit into this iteration.
+I don't think there is time to fit into this iteration.

 I think the existing Skycoin consensus design is 51% attack proof, because the number of nodes required for performing the attack is much larger than the number of mining pools that need to collude and if it occurred, the chain would just fork and run both chains until they were pruned by hand and the bad nodes are kicked off by hand.
 So it is not clear what the economic incentive for a 51% attack in Skycoin, or why anyone would attempt it.
 Its more annoying than anything else.